Why have Man City been banned from the Champions League? | Goal.com

 Why are Man City banned from Europe?

-Manchester City have been banned from competing in the Champions League until 2022 by UEFA after they were found to be in breach of serious Financial Fair Play (FFP) rules .
+Manchester City have been banned from competing in the Champions League until 2022 by UEFA (starting from the 2020-21 season) after they were found to be in breach of serious Financial Fair Play (FFP) rules .

 They have also been fined €30 million (£25m/$33m).